 M3: Insecure Communication

 Hackers often exploit the communication done through APIs by snooping on the network and capturing the data communicated between the device and the server.
 Developers should adopt best practices in masking the data to prevent Man in the Middle (MITM) attacks and adopting SSL certification.
-A good security service should add a security layer which ensures proper session handling and scans the network for any “packet sniffers” to block app launch.
+A good security service should add a security layer that ensures proper session handling and scans the network for any “packet sniffers” to block app launch.

 M4: Insecure Authentication and M5: Insecure Authorization

-These categories involve weaknesses in both authentication process and session handling.
+These categories involve weaknesses in both the authentication process and session handling.
 If not properly handled, hackers can directly connect to servers and deploy malware to “infect” data.
 Some mobile apps use offline authentication, which can be further exploited by hackers.
 Proper user profiling and management, user access restrictions, and server-side authentication help deal with these threats.

 M6: Insufficient Cryptography

 Mobile assets should be encrypted end-to-end to protect them in the event of an attack and stop hackers from stealing sensitive data and revenue-sensitive intellectual property.
 Anti-debugging and anti-decompile enable full source code encryption and binary protection.
 The keys are managed in a secure manner.
 This makes data decryption and misuses highly impossible, even if stolen.
 Code obfuscation technique jumbles the entire app codebase and library.